xarantolus/sensibleHub/README.md

 ### Features
 * Easily edit [ID3v2 tags](https://en.wikipedia.org/wiki/ID3) like title, artist, album, year and the cover image
 * [Import](#Importing) songs you already have
 * Set up FTP clients to [sync](#Syncing) your music to all your devices
 * Download manager: simply add songs using [youtube-dl](https://github.com/ytdl-org/youtube-dl)
 * Automagic metadata extraction (including cover images)
 * List and search your songs by title, artist, album or year
 * Very likely works on your server, [even a Raspberry Pi](#Resources) works fine
 * Automatic dark mode: the site applies a light or dark theme depending on your system settings
 * Keyboard shortcuts for faster navigation
-   - `n` for loading the page where you can add new songs
-   - Listings: `s` for all songs, `a` for artists, `y` for years, `i` for incomplete, `e` for recent edits and `u` for unsynced songs
-   - `/` for focusing on the search bar
-   - `esc` for going to the main page
+* No JavaScript required

 ### Screenshots